Session Type(s): Panel

 During times of unrest and progress, oftentimes those most impacted by the issues find themselves working tirelessly personally and professionally to create, advocate and implement necessary change.
 However, this can not only lead to burnout about also barriers to progress.
 In order to create lasting change and truly build transformative power for a reflective democracy, organizers must be able to sustain themselves through setting boundaries and being intentional with creating communal moments of joy in order to withstand the onslaught of attacks attached to making a difference.
 In creating strategies for success, the mental health and wellbeing of the organizers is paramount, especially in such unprecedented times.

 Miracle Jones is a community organizer and queer activist who works in the Pittsburgh area to advocate for equity along the intersections of gender, race, and class.
-She currently serves as the director of policy and advocacy at 1Hood Media.
+She currently serves as the Director of Policy and Advocacy at 1Hood Media.
 She received her Juris Doctor degree (J.D.) and Master of Social Work (M.S.W.) from the University of Pittsburgh.
-Her work focuses on implementing abolition based principles and transformative justice through writing, policy, and advocacy.
+Her work focuses on implementing abolition based principles and transformative justice through writing, policy, and advocacy and finding joy in times of trouble.

 Farooq Ameen Al-Said, is an award winning, Emmy nominated Artivist (artist/activist) from Toronto, Canada, residing in Pittsburgh, Pa.
 He has gone from a once incarcerated individual to K-8 classroom teacher and now serves as Director Of Operations for the national Arts & Activism collective, 1Hood Media.